Kingdom of Jerusalem: Civil war

-In Jerusalem, the Crusaders were distracted by a conflict between Melisende and Baldwin III.
+In Jerusalem, the Crusaders were distracted by a conflict between Melisende and Baldwin.
 Melisende continued to rule as regent long after Baldwin came of age.
-She was supported by, among others, Manasses of Hierges, who essentially governed for her as constable; her son Amalric, whom she set up as Count of Jaffa; Philip of Milly; and the Ibelin family.
-Baldwin asserted his independence by mediating disputes in Antioch and Tripoli, and gained the support of the Ibelin brothers when they began to oppose Manasses' growing power, thanks to his marriage to their widowed mother Helvis of Ramla.
+She was supported by Manasses of Hierges, who essentially governed for her as constable; her son Amalric, whom she set up as count of Jaffa; Philip of Milly; and the Ibelin family.
+Baldwin asserted his independence by mediating disputes in Antioch and Tripoli, and he gained the support of the Ibelin brothers when they began to oppose Manasses' growing power, thanks to his marriage to their widowed mother Helvis of Ramla.
 In 1153 Baldwin had himself crowned as sole ruler, and a compromise was reached by which the kingdom was divided in two, with Baldwin taking Acre and Tyre in the north and Melisende remaining in control of Jerusalem and the cities of the south.
 Baldwin was able to replace Manasses with one of his own supporters, Humphrey II of Toron.
 Baldwin and Melisende knew that this situation was untenable.
-Baldwin soon invaded his mother's possessions, defeated Manasses, and besieged his mother in the Tower of David in Jerusalem.
+Baldwin invaded his mother's possessions, defeated Manasses, and besieged his mother in the Tower of David in Jerusalem.
 Melisende surrendered and retired to Nablus, but Baldwin appointed her his regent and chief advisor, and she retained some of her influence, especially in appointing ecclesiastical officials.
-In 1153, Baldwin launched an offensive against Ascalon, the fortress in the south from which Fatimid Egyptian armies had continually raided Jerusalem since the foundation of the kingdom.
-The fortress was captured and was added to the County of Jaffa, still in the possession of his brother Amalric.
+In 1153 Baldwin launched an offensive against Ascalon, the fortress in the south from which Fatimid Egyptian armies had continually raided Jerusalem since the foundation of the kingdom.
+The fortress was captured and was added to the County of Jaffa.

 Byzantine alliance and invasion of Egypt

 Byzantine Emperor Manuel I Comnenus, who became a close ally of the Kingdom of Jerusalem.

-With the capture of Ascalon the southern border of the kingdom was now secure, and Egypt, formerly a major threat to the kingdom but now destabilized under the reign of several underaged caliphs, was reduced to a tributary state.
-Nur ad-Din remained a threat in the east, and Baldwin had to contend with the advances of the Byzantine emperor Manuel I Comnenus, who claimed suzerainty over the Principality of Antioch.
-In order to bolster the defences of the kingdom against the growing strength of the Muslims, Baldwin III made the first direct alliance with the Byzantine Empire, by marrying Theodora Comnena, a niece of emperor Manuel; Manuel married Baldwin's cousin Maria.
+With the capture of Ascalon the southern border of the kingdom was secure, and Egypt—formerly a major threat to the kingdom but destabilized under the reign of several underaged caliphs—was reduced to a tributary state.
+Nur ad-Din remained a threat in the east, and Baldwin had to contend with the advances of Byzantine Emperor Manuel I Comnenus, who claimed suzerainty over the Principality of Antioch.
+In order to bolster the defences of the kingdom against the growing strength of the Muslims, Baldwin made the first direct alliance with the Byzantine Empire by marrying Theodora Comnena, a niece of Manuel; Manuel married Baldwin's cousin Maria.
 As William of Tyre put it, it was hoped that Manuel would be able "to relieve from his own abundance the distress under which our realm was suffering and to change our poverty into superabundance".
 The relationship between Byzantium and Jerusalem has divided historians, with some historians supporting the Byzantine interpretation that Amalric recognised Manuel as his overlord, while other scholars such as Andrew Jotischky see the relationship as one of Byzantine protection of Orthodox Christians in Jerusalem.